The Life And Death

 joking around, always active and animated, bouncy with a cheerful ready wit, nut-brown from the regular exposure to the sun

 that he absorbed as the condition of his line of work, he was an entertaining companion.
 Perhaps a bit of a rough diamond,

-with his short crew cut hair lending an oafish look to his short and stocky build, part soldier, part gangster thug.
+with his short crew cut hair lending an oafish look to his short and stocky build, part military, part gangster thug.
 Though

 he hardly stood out in this seafront assembly of drinkers, daylight ladies of the evening, hustlers, midday drunken tourists,

 misfits and ne’er do wells of every stripe.
 You understand, the usual potpourri of riff raff to be found in such places.

 For all his chunky masculinity, I never saw Joe with a woman.
 It’s not that he gave any indication that he was gay.

 He just seemed more at ease and more often at home in the company of men.
 Though in all conscience, he was seemingly as relaxed

 sunny Sunday morning, Joe entered the seafront bar I happened to be patronizing.
 After buying his first drink, he began pitching